Navigating the Veins of France: Exploring the Nation's Most Important Rivers

 -

-Economic Impact: The Rhône plays a crucial role in irrigation for agriculture, particularly in the fertile Rhône valley.
+Economic Impact: The Rhône makes a real difference in irrigation for agriculture, particularly in the fertile Rhône valley.
 It also supports significant navigation, facilitating trade and transportation.
 Major cities, including Lyon, Avignon, and Arles, owe their development, in part, to the river's strategic location.

 -